joonwee-goh/portfolio-projects/divvy_bikes/README.md

 # Divvy Bikes

 ### 📁 Overview
 This folder contains materials created for my Google Data Analytics capstone project.
-It documents my thought process throughout the phases of data cleaning, using SQL to query the relational database system (used BigQuery), and finally presenting the insights through data visualisations in Tableau.
+It documents my thought process throughout the phases of data cleaning, using SQL to query the database system, and finally presenting the insights through data visualisations in Tableau.

-- Business Task: Identify historical trends on how annual members and casual riders use Divvy bikes differently, in order to support Divvy Bikes overarching strategy of converting casual users (Single-ride pass and Full-day pass) to annual members
+- **Business Task:** Identify historical trends on how annual members and casual riders use Divvy bikes differently, in order to support Divvy Bikes overarching strategy of converting casual users (Single-ride pass and Full-day pass) to annual members
-- Dataset used: Divvy bike-sharing data (https://divvybikes.com/system-data), loaded into Google BigQuery for SQL analysis
+- Dataset used: Divvy bike-sharing data, loaded into Google BigQuery for SQL analysis
-- Tools & technologies: Excel, SQL, Tableau

 ---